 - Developing an inventory of the current data-related policies, and a process for those policies to be reviewed, and identifying any gaps in policies, procedures, and processes as needed.

-Participants: Lyrae Williams, Phil Apodaca, Matt Bonser, Tom Monagan, Heather Kissack, Jessy Randall, and Lori Cowan
+Participants: Lyrae Williams, Phil Apodaca, Matt Bonser, Tom Monagan, Kara Deschenes, Jessy Randall, Lori Cowan